Large deviation principle for empirical measures of once-reinforced random walks on finite graphs: Introduction

 Compared with \cite{Z2014}, we deal with general finite graphs rather than trees and we provide a variational representation of the rate function for the LDP of the empirical distribution of ORRWs, rather than focusing on the distance of the walk from the root.

-Recently, Budhiraja and Waterbury \cite{BW2022}, and Budhiraja, Waterbury and Zoubouloglou \cite{BW2023} proved LDPs for empirical measures of a class of self-interacting Markov chains (such as reinforced random walks) on finite spaces $\{1,2,\ldots,d\}$ by the weak convergence approach.
+Recently, Budhiraja and Waterbury \cite{BW2022} and Budhiraja, Waterbury and Zoubouloglou \cite{BW2023} established LDPs for the empirical measures of a class of self-interacting Markov chains (such as reinforced random walks) on finite spaces $\{1,2,\ldots,d\}$ using the weak convergence approach.
 The classical LDP result of Donsker and Varadhan (1975) \cite{DV1975_2} on empirical measures of Markov processes is a specific case of these LDPs.
-However, unlike the Donsker--Varadhan rate function for the empirical measures of Markov processes, the rate functions in \cite{BW2022, BW2023} are typically non-convex and given via dynamical variational formulae with an infinite horizon discounted objective function.
+However, unlike the Donsker--Varadhan rate function for the empirical measures of Markov processes, the rate functions obtained in \cite{BW2022, BW2023} are typically non-convex and expressed through dynamical variational formulas with an infinite-horizon discounted objective function.
 The reinforced random walks considered in \cite{BW2022, BW2023} do not include the ORRWs.
-Although we also use the weak convergence approach, our techniques are different from those of \cite{BW2022, BW2023}.
+Although we also employ the weak convergence approach, our techniques differ from those in \cite{BW2022, BW2023}.
 Their work relies heavily on the linearity of the weight function of ERRWs, which allows ERRWs to be viewed as a mixture of two Markov processes or as a random walk in a random environment (see \cite{SC-TP2015}).
 The techniques of \cite{BW2022, BW2023} do not work for ORRWs, we need to develop a different method to study LDPs for ORRWs.